torvalds/linux/Documentation/arch/arm64/silicon-errata.rst

-This approach can make it slightly onerous to determine exactly which errata are worked around in an arbitrary kernel source tree, so this file acts as a registry of software workarounds in the Linux Kernel and will be updated when new workarounds are committed and backported to stable kernels.
+This approach can make it slightly onerous to determine exactly which errata are worked around in an arbitrary kernel source tree, so this file acts as a registry of software workarounds in the GNU/Linux Kernel and will be updated when new workarounds are committed and backported to stable kernels.